top of page

 Released: February 24, 2020

-Hirokazu Kobayashi started managing the Laboratory of Plant Molecular Improvement, formerly the Laboratory of Plant Cell Technology, in 1991 at the University of Shizuoka after working as an Assistant Professor at the Radioisotope Research Center, Nagoya University.
-Afterwards, he accomplished much in his research.
-He worked for the development of the graduate schools and the university as a Professor, Dean, and Vice-President during his 29 years at the university.
-He is going to retire in March 2020.
+Hirokazu Kobayashi began managing the Laboratory of Plant Molecular Improvement, formerly the Laboratory of Plant Cell Technology, at the University of Shizuoka in 1991, after serving as an Assistant Professor at the Radioisotope Research Center at Nagoya University.
+Afterward, he made significant progress in his research.
+He worked on the development of the university and its graduate schools as a Professor, Dean, and Vice President for over 29 years.
+He will retire in March 2020.
 This lecture was organized by the School of Food and Nutritional Sciences and was held as follows.

 Date: Monday, February 17, 2020, 4:00 PM